Abrishges/ticketing/README.md

 ### Assumptions
    * Hold time for the seats is  3 minutes.
 Seller can configure this value.
 If the user doesn't reserve the seats before 3 minutes, then the holds are removed and user has to send a request again to hold the seats.
    * Expired Seat Holds can be release by a frequent call from a service or Data base event or Trigger that runs timely.
-I believe the most efficient way to run a database event or Trigger that run timely.
+I believe the most efficient way is to run a database event or Trigger that run timely.
 For this home work I create scheduled method that will run every 60 second.
 The method is inside `SeatHoldServiceImpl` class, `releaseSeats` method

 ### Design Explanations